filesender/filesender.github.io/index.md

 ### FileSender 1.x site

-We have recently moved the project from Assembla to GitHub.
-The information stored on Assembla (wiki pages, tickets) was exported.
+Development for version 1.x was done on the Assembla platform.
+After we moved to Github in 2016 the information stored on Assembla (wiki pages, tickets) was exported.
 The information is no longer maintained but is available for viewing in a separate Github repository.

 * **[View the old FileSender Assembla pages](https://github.com/filesender/assembla-export)**